Julik Tarkhanov

 How hard can it be, thought I, to manually code an HTML email with images - and then use some Advanced Technology™ to turn it into a proper HTML email?

-- Quickly layout an HTML email by source editing
+• Layout an HTML email by source editing

-- Turn it into an actual email
+• Turn it into an actual email (there is a file format for that!)

-- Preview it in Apple Mail (on macOS and an iPhone) and in Gmail (desktop Web and iOS)
+• Preview it in Apple Mail (on macOS and an iPhone) and in Gmail (desktop Web and iOS)

-- …rinse and repeat until it looks great
+• …rinse and repeat until it looks great

 Curious where I ended up with that?
 Read on!